Xe/site/blog/robocadey-2022-04-30.markdown

 I want to create this kind of art, and I think I have found a good medium to do this with.
 I write a lot on this little independent site called Twitter.
-This is one of the main things that I write on, and through the process of the last 8 years or so, I've written a shockingly large amound of things.
+This is one of the main things that I write on, and through the process of the last 8 years or so, I've written a shockingly large amount of things.
 I post a lot of weird things there as well as a lot of boring/normal things.

 However a lot of my posts boil down to creating a "stream of consciousness", or